 Iowa vs. Drake Women's Basketball Predictions & Picks - November 19

-Sunday's contest between the Drake Bulldogs (3-0) and the Iowa Hawkeyes (3-1) at Carver-Hawkeye Arena has a good chance to be a competitive matchup, as our computer prediction projects a final score of 76-73, with Drake taking home the win.
-Tipoff is at 7:00 PM ET on November 19.
+Sunday's contest features the Drake Bulldogs (3-0) and the Iowa Hawkeyes (3-1) matching up at Carver-Hawkeye Arena (on November 19) at 7:00 PM.
+This matchup, according to our computer prediction, will result in a 77-72 victory for Drake, who is a small favorite based on our model.

-The Hawkeyes are coming off of a 65-58 loss to Kansas State in their most recent game on Thursday.
+The Hawkeyes are coming off of a 65-58 loss to Kansas State in their last game on Thursday.

-The Hawkeyes fell in their last outing 65-58 against Kansas State on Thursday.
-The Bulldogs took care of business in their most recent outing 85-73 against Iowa State on Sunday.
-Caitlin Clark scored a team-leading 24 points for the Hawkeyes in the loss.
+The Hawkeyes dropped their last game 65-58 against Kansas State on Thursday.
+The Bulldogs are coming off of an 85-73 victory over Iowa State in their most recent game on Sunday.
+Caitlin Clark scored a team-high 24 points for the Hawkeyes in the loss.
 Taylor McAulay recorded 27 points, two rebounds and three assists for the Bulldogs.

 Catch college basketball action all season long on Fubo!